 Testing of the final float design.

-Specifically, I focused on how I got to and chose to pursue oceanography, what types of questions oceanographer try to answer, and how oceanographers study ocean pathways using free-floating objects.
-For most of the session the students worked in small groups on an activity inspired by my coworker Sam's (who helped facilitate the activity with me) intermediate-water targeting Swish floats.
-We filled a tall transparent tube with oil and water and tasked the students to design a float that would sit half in water, half in oil by achieving neutral buoyancy.
-The students had to consider the float volume, oil and water density, and how much weight to add to their float.
+The sessions are centered around an activity inspired by my coworker Sam's (who helped facilitate the first year of sessions with me) intermediate-water targeting Swish floats.
+We fill a tall transparent tube with oil and water and task the students to design a float that sits half in water, half in oil by achieving neutral buoyancy.
+The students have to consider the float volume, oil and water density, and how much weight to add to their float.

-The students exhibited remarkable engagement, with 11 out of 21 groups hitting the target depth.
-The mixed success prompted insightful conversations about the challenges faced when making in subsurface ocean observations, including biofouling, and temperature and pressure variability affecting float behavior.
-It was really rewarding to witness their enthusiasm and critical thinking skills blossom throughout the activity and discussion.
+The students have exhibited remarkable engagement but mixed success with the activity, with about half of the groups hitting the target depth over the years.
+The mixed success prompts insightful conversations about the challenges faced when taking subsurface ocean observations, including biofouling, and temperature and pressure variability affecting float behavior.
+It has been really rewarding to witness student enthusiasm and critical thinking skills throughout the activity and discussion.

-With the help of the wonderful Science World staff, my coworker Jose and I designed a small wave tank to captivate and educate visitors about the phenomena of internal waves.
+With the help of the wonderful Science World staff, my coworker Jose and I designed a small wave tank to teach visitors about the phenomena of internal waves.

-Internal waves are waves that occur beneath the ocean surface, between layers of water with different densities, and are super important for ocean transport and mixing.
-Internal waves are similar to those you see at the surface, but, because the density difference between ocean layers is much smaller than the density difference between surface water and the air above it, the restoring force (what makes water go flat again when the when there's no more wind, for example) is a lot weaker.
-This weaker restoring force means that internal waves are slow and can be HUGE, hundreds of meters tall and hundreds of kilometers long in fact.
+Internal waves are waves that occur beneath the ocean surface, between layers of water with different densities, and are important for ocean transport and mixing.
+Since the density difference between ocean layers is much smaller than the density difference between surface water and the air above it, the restoring force (what makes water go flat again when the when there's no more wind, for example) is a lot weaker than it is for surface waves.
+This weaker restoring force means that internal waves can be HUGE, hundreds of meters tall and hundreds of kilometers long in fact.

 We've had a blast engaging with curious visitors and tackling a wide array of questions.
 From inquiries about the formation of seamounts to whether fish enjoy riding internal waves, every interaction challenges my own understanding of the topic.